 This article is meant not only for purely eCommerce companies, but for any retailer that wants to branch out into online sales or strengthen their eCommerce channels.
-Ideally, an eCommerce loyalty program will share many similarities with an in-store loyalty program.
+Ideally, eCommerce loyalty programs will share many similarities with in-store loyalty programs.

 The pandemic, as devastating as it is, has definitely pushed more people to try ordering online.
 In some cases, maybe even for the first time.
 These new customers are an easy catch as they can only shop online.
 One of the tactics for online retailers to employ is to have a loyalty program.
 Online shops should focus on program enrollment, so they can stay in touch with customers post Covid-19.

 What Is an eCommerce Loyalty Program?